webalys-hq/streamlinehq-npm/README.md

 Note that because of fetching images installation might take longer than usual.

+If you have issues with images being rendered and they used to render properly before, you can try temporarily disabling on-the-go optimization by setting `STREAMLINE_OPTIMIZE_IMAGES=false` in your `.env`.

 Before opening an issue double check that images have been installed in your `node_modules/@streamlinehq/streamlinehq/img` folder.
 If not - try reinstalling on a better internet connection or checking the error message.

 Before opening an issue ensure that your project can build and render any other `.svg` files.